This article was replaced by the following series of articles:

 AMPLIFY: Virtually all commentators accept that, in the book of Daniel, the later prophecies amplify the earlier ones.
 For instance, the four empires of Daniel 2 were repeated in Daniel 7, with additional information.
 Additional details are given about them and their divisions, in particular through the use of horns to represent their major divisions.
 The book itself also mentions this principle at least twice.
-In 9:22-23 Gabriel says that he came to give Daniel understanding of “the vision”, which would be the vision in the previous chapter.
+In 9:22-23 Gabriel says that he came to give Daniel an understanding of “the vision”, which would be the vision in the previous chapter.
 In Daniel 10-12 Daniel receives a “message” (10:1).
 The purpose of the message was to explain the “vision” (10:1, 14).
 This therefore also refers to the vision in Daniel 8, as that is the last “vision” in the book of Daniel.
 The later chapters all explain that vision.
 If this principle is applied to Daniel 8, the vision of Daniel 8 becomes an amplification of the vision of chapter 7.

-THE HORN: THREE INTERPRETATIONS
+THE EVIL HORN: THREE INTERPRETATIONS

 The key character in Daniel 8:9-14 is a little horn that blasphemes God and persecutes His people.
-Commentators have applied the preterist, futurist, and historicist schools of prophetic interpretation in their attempt to identify this little horn, its period of 2300 evening-mornings and the sanctuary which it will profane:
+Commentators have applied the preterist, futurist, and historicist schools of prophetic interpretation in their attempt to identify this little evil horn, its period of 2300 evening-mornings and the sanctuary which it will profane:

 Preterists are committed to the view that the majority of the prophecies of the book of Daniel have already been fulfilled and, therefore, have no significance for the present day.
-Thus they hold that the little horn rose from one of the divisions of Alexander’s empire.
+Thus they hold that the little evil horn rose from one of the divisions of Alexander’s empire.
 They conclude that the activities of the little horn unmistakably point to Antiochus IV Epiphanes.
 They have proposed that the 2300 “evening-mornings” should be interpreted as 2300 individual morning and evening sacrifices, or 1150 literal days.
 These should be applied to events in the career of Antiochus IV Epiphanes in the second century B.C.
 Preterists claim the sanctuary refers to the temple in Jerusalem which was polluted by Antiochus and later purified by the victorious Jewish rebels.
 The purification was completed before January 1, 164 B.C.

 Futurists generally follow this line of interpretation also.
 In addition, they see Antiochus as a type of an end-time antichrist who is to arise in the final years of earth’s history before Christ’s Second Advent.
-As a type of the work of the final antichrist, some futurists have applied the “evening-mornings” as literal evenings and mornings, or 2300 days, which they claim have not yet begun, because the final manifestation of an antichrist belongs to the future.
-During the final seven years of earth’s history a literal temple (to be rebuilt in Jerusalem for the Jews) will be polluted by an antichrist.
+As a type of the work of the final antichrist, some futurists have applied the “evening-mornings” as literal evenings and mornings, or 2300 days, which they claim have not yet begun because of the final manifestation of an antichrist belongs to the future.
+During the final seven years of earth’s history, a literal temple (to be rebuilt in Jerusalem for the Jews) will be polluted by an antichrist.
 The temple will be restored when Christ comes and puts an end to the reign of the antichrist.